Shopify/polaris/documentation/Color system.md

 #### Divider Subdued

-For use as a subdued divider (border or interactive outline).
+For use as a subdued divider.

 - Divider Subdued On Surface: `--p-divider-subdued-on-surface`
 - Divider Subdued On Inverse: `--p-divider-subdued-on-inverse`